The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Marina Zaretskaya, MD, is a physician and is certified by the American Board of Psychiatry and Neurology.
 She received her medical degree from the Moscow Institute of Medicine and Dentistry and completed her residency at the Clinical Emergency Hospital and the University of Pittsburgh School of Medicine, followed by her fellowship at the University of Pittsburgh School of Medicine.
 Dr. Zaretskaya is rated as an Advanced provider by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Seizures, Myasthenia Gravis, Post-Traumatic Epilepsy, and Serotonin Syndrome.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Myasthenia Gravis, Post-Traumatic Epilepsy, and Serotonin Syndrome.
+Dr. Zaretskaya is board certified in American Board Of Psychiatry And Neurology.
+Dr. Zaretskaya is currently accepting new patients.

 Advanced in Partial Familial Epilepsy